- Academic Affairs

 2. Use your dishwasher

-Newer, more efficient showerheads have the same water pressure, but can increase water conservation up to 75 percent more than a regular showerhead.
+Newer, more efficient showerheads have the same water pressure but can increase water conservation by up to 75 percent compared to a regular showerhead.

 4. Don't wash your laundry too often